chloe0b0/Rule30_PRNG/README.md

 ## Space
 The automata uses only 64 bits to encode its state.
-This is in comparison to other PRNGs such as the Mersenne Twister, which may use 20480 bits (2.5 Kib as per [Wikipedia](https://en.wikipedia.org/wiki/Mersenne_Twister))
+This is in comparison to other PRNGs such as the Mersenne Twister, which may use 20480 bits (2.5 Kib as per [Wikipedia](https://en.wikipedia.org/wiki/Mersenne_Twister)).
+With a state of 64 bits it even beats the TinyMT variant which has a 127 bit state.